All Products

 Collection configuration workflow

-1. Preparations: Create a Project and a Logstore.
-A Project is a resource management unit for isolating logs from different services, and a Logstore is a unit for storing logs.
+1. Preparation: Create a Project and a Logstore.
+A Project is a resource management unit used to isolate logs from different services, and a Logstore stores logs.

-2. Configure a machine group (Install LoongCollector): Install LoongCollector on your servers and add the servers to a machine group.
-You can use machine groups to centrally manage collection nodes, distribute configurations, and monitor server status.
+2. Configure a machine group (install LoongCollector): Install LoongCollector based on your server type and add it to a machine group.
+Use the machine group to manage collection nodes, distribute configurations, and monitor server health.

 3. Create and configure a one-time file collection rule: